thomas-mattsson/streamsx.kafka/README.md

-# Kafka Toolkit Python package
+# You are in the branch for the Kafka Toolkit Python package

-TODO.
+In this branch only the Python package for the Kafka toolkit is developed.